 running across the eye and along the sides of the thorax.

-USGS, the Pacific Green
+WO, the Pacific Green

 Sphinx Moth or Bear Sphinx